Full name Christopher Roger Woakes

 Born March 2, 1989, Birmingham, Warwickshire

-Major teams England, England Lions, England Under-19s, Herefordshire, Marylebone Cricket Club, Sydney Thunder, Warwickshire, Wellington
+Major teams England, Delhi Capitals, England Development Programme Under-19s, England Lions, England Performance Programme, England Performance Programme XI, England Under-19s, Herefordshire, Herefordshire, Kolkata Knight Riders, Marylebone Cricket Club, Nottinghamshire 2nd XI, Royal Challengers Bangalore, Sydney Thunder, Warwickshire, Warwickshire 2nd XI, Wellington

 Batting style Right-hand bat